WICG/background-fetch/README.md

 `bgFetchEvent` extends [`ExtendableEvent`](https://w3c.github.io/ServiceWorker/#extendableevent), with the following additional members:

 * `registration` - The background fetch registration.
-* `updateUI({ title, icons})` - update the UI, eg "Uploaded 'Holiday in Rome'", "Downloaded 'Catastrophe season 2 episode 1'", or "Level 5 ready to play!".
+* `updateUI({ title, icons })` - update the UI, eg "Uploaded 'Holiday in Rome'", "Downloaded 'Catastrophe season 2 episode 1'", or "Level 5 ready to play!".

 Once this event is fired, the background fetch job is no longer stored against the registration, so `backgroundFetch.get(bgFetchEvent.id)` will resolve with undefined.